 things too wonderful for me, which I did not know. —Job 42:2-3

-God is the only one who understands all things and created all things, therefore he is the only who can rightly say what is true and what is false, what is good and what is folly, what is life and what is death.
+God is the only one who created all things and understands all things, therefore he is the only who can rightly say what is true and what is false, what is good and what is folly, what is life and what is death.
 As created ones, made in his image and called into his Church, we were designed and given a purpose by God for God.
 Therefore, the most freeing and joy-filled way to live is within the loving boundaries provided, by the One who knows best, for our benefit and joy.

 Submitting to his sovereignty in our lives sets right what was previously wrong.
 We no longer wander in rebellion—striving, lacking, fearing, and aching.